Samsung/tizen-docs/docs/application/tizen-studio/index.md

 - Emulator

-  This tool helps you to develop and debug Tizen applications without an actual Tizen device.
+  This tool helps you develop and debug Tizen applications without an actual Tizen device.
 You can select the platform, profile, and device features that you need and run applications on an emulator.
 In addition, through the Emulator Control Panel (ECP), you can simulate events in your application and see how the application responds:

   **Figure: Emulator Manager and ECP**